NLSanyu/mongo_to_postgres/README.md

 # MongoDB to PostgreSQL data migration

-Python scripts for migrating user events data from `MongoDB` to `PostgreSQL`.
-This is done to facilitate fetching these events from our custom analytics API.
+This repository contains Python scripts for migrating user events data from `MongoDB` to `PostgreSQL`.
+This is done to facilitate fetching these events in our custom analytics API.

 ### Data migration overview: